yashshrivastavaa/TOP-100-Coding-Questions/Questions/01_Getting Started/04_Sum of N natural numbers/CODE/JAVA.md

 # Method 1 : Using for Loop

-In this method we’ll add all the natural numbers until the given integer input using for loop in Java.
+In this method we’ll use for loop to iterate through the numbers in a range of [0,num].

 ### Algorithm

-Given an integer input N, the objective is to calculate the sum of all the natural numbers until the integer N. To do so we iterate through all the numbers that lay within N and keep incrementing the sum value.

-The algorithm for the above code is as follows,
+For an integer input “num” we do the following

-* In the main() function initialize the required variables.
+* initialize the required variables within the class.
-* Run a for loop with range as N+1.
-* Keep adding the iter values to the Sum variable.
+* Run a for loop from 0 to num+1 meanwhile appending all the numbers to sum variable.
-* Print Sum variable.
+* Print the sum variable.

-The output for the above mentioned code is the sum of all the natural numbers until the given value.
+Let’s implement the logic in Java Language.

 ## INPUT
 ```Java